jamamirre/getting-and-cleaning-data/Project/README.md

-Getting and Cleaning Data from
+Getting and Cleaning Data Course Project
 ================================

 The purpose of this project